ExoMars Trace Gas Orbiter and Schiaparelli Mission (2016)

 |Schiaparelli - without heat shield and back cover.
 Credit: ESA/ATG medialab|

-Schiaparelli is expected to survive on the surface of Mars for a short time by using the excess energy capacity of its batteries.
-The science possibilities of Schiaparelli are limited by the absence of long-term power and the fixed amount of space and resources that can be accommodated within the module; however, a set of scientific sensors are included to perform limited, but useful, surface science.
+Schiaparelli was expected to survive on the surface of Mars for a short time by using the excess energy capacity of its batteries.
+The science possibilities of Schiaparelli were known to be limited by the absence of long-term power and the fixed amount of space and resources that could be accommodated within the module; however, a set of scientific sensors were included to perform limited, but useful, surface science.

 ExoMars 2016 Mission Phases Overview

 |Schiaparelli – Trace Gas Orbiter separation||16 October 2016|

 |Trace Gas Orbiter insertion into Mars orbit||19 October 2016|

 |Schiaparelli enters Martian atmosphere to land on Mars||19 October 2016|

 |Trace Gas Orbiter changes inclination to science orbit (74°)||January 2017|